Sleitnick/rbxts-proton/README.md

 ## Starting Proton

 From both a server and client script, call the `Proton.start()` method.
-The method will yield until all `protonInit` methods have been completed and after all `protonStart` methods have been started.

 ```ts
 import { Proton } from "@rbxts/proton";